unosquare/swan/README.md

 #### Example 6: Other Useful Functions

 Swan's `Terminal` also provides additional methods to accomplish very specific tasks.
-Given the fact that `Terminal` is an asynchronous, thread-safe output queue, we might under certain situations require all of the output queue to be written out to the `Console` before the program exits.
+Given the fact that `Terminal` is an asynchronous, thread-safe output queue, we might under certain situations require all of the output queues to be written out to the `Console` before the program exits.
 For example, when we write a console application that requires its usage to be fully printed out before the process is terminated.
 In these scenarios, we use `Terminal.Flush` which blocks the current thread until the entire output queue becomes empty.

 ### The `Json` Formatter

 You can serialize and deserialize strings and objects using Swan's `Json` Formatter.
 It's a great way to transform objects to JSON format and vice versa.
-For example, you need to send information as JSON format to other point of your application and when arrives it's necessary to get back to the object that is going to be used, and thanks to JSON format the data can interchange in a lightweight way.
+For example, you need to send information as JSON format to another point of your application and when arrives it's necessary to get back to the object that is going to be used, and thanks to JSON format the data can interchange in a lightweight way.

 [Json API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.Json.html)